Fighting—and Winning—Above Your Company’s Weight Class

 Assuming that your company is local, you have easy, continuous access to create and steadily build an advantage by developing relationships with the individuals who work for your dream client’s company.
 You schedule appointments to meet with the stakeholders who will use what you sell every day.
 You take the decision-makers and decision-influencers to lunch or meet them for coffee.
 You invite them to your offices to meet with the rest of your team.
 Your local presence is an advantage if you use it to create valuable relationships.

-Whether you’re local or not, relationships require an investment of time and caring.
+Whether you’re local or not, relationships require an investment of time and care.
 There is no doubt that there are people within large organizations who have excellent relationship-building skills and who care deeply.
 But a featherweight company can easily punch above its weight class by focusing its time and attention on meeting with the prospective buyers within their dream clients’ companies, by ensuring that they know what the end-user stakeholders need from their product, and by out-hustling their larger competitors.
 A big account for the featherweight, and therefore worth the concentrated effort, is “just another account” to large corporations.

 People still buy from people they know, like and trust.
 And there aren’t too many things that create an advantage like personal relationships—and you have a further advantage if you’re near your customer.
 Megacorporation Inc. says, “We can fly in our team in two weeks.”
 You say, “We’ll bring breakfast for you and your team tomorrow morning.”